Types of Elevators: Hydraulic, Traction, and MRL Explained

 The three main types of elevators:

-- Hydraulic elevators – fluid-powered systems best for low-rise applications
+• Hydraulic elevators – fluid-powered systems best for low-rise applications

-- Traction elevators – cable and counterweight systems for taller buildings
+• Traction elevators – cable and counterweight systems for taller buildings

 Key selection factors include initial cost versus long-term operating costs, speed capabilities, maximum building height, traffic patterns, and energy efficiency goals.

-Every building has unique needs, and choosing the wrong elevator system is like wearing flip-flops to climb Mount Everest – technically possible, but you’re going to regret it!
+Every building has unique needs, and choosing the wrong elevator system is like wearing flip-flops to climb Mount Everest.
+Technically possible, but you’re going to regret it!

-Essential Elevator Components Every Architect Should Know
+Elevator Components: What Every Architect Needs to Know

 Structural and Moving Components